Top 10 Ways to Protect Your Money in a Divorce

 Regarding income, if you suddenly change jobs and obtain a job with much lower pay, you will probably have to explain that to a court.
 A court may determine that you accepted a lower paying job because you voluntarily impoverished yourself to avoid paying child support or to try to receive more child support, or to avoid paying higher spousal support or to try to receive more spousal support.
 If any of those are true, the court can impute income to you, meaning, the court can use income from your higher paying job to calculate the obligation(s) or can use an income amount that the court thinks you can “potentially” make.
 Potential income is based on using several factors, such as, your employment and earnings history, job skills, age, health, the local job market, etc.

-3. Get Good Advice – Proper and independent advice from experienced financial and legal professionals may save you far more down the road than the fees you pay.
+3. Get Advice.
+Proper advice from experienced financial and legal professionals may save you far more down the road than the fees you pay.

 Often divorces can be emotional, but if you are not able to control your emotions and you make rash decisions based on your emotions, then you will only prolong the process and possibly end up with the very opposite of what you wanted out of the divorce.
-If you are able to remain objective, trust your lawyer, and even participate in mediation, then you will be able to make the right decisions for you that will affect the rest of your life.
 As going through a divorce is a very personal process, you must remember that we as your legal professionals are on your side and are trying to obtain the best possible outcome for you.
 If you let your legal professionals and other advisors support you through the process, then you will find that the process is not so daunting and that your spouse will not be able to take advantage of any weaknesses that you may have.

 There are many types of expert valuators and if you do not get property correctly valued, you may end up with a lot less marital property than you should have.
-As Colorado divides marital property equitably, not equally, it is important to be able to prove how much you contributed to the value of the property and, of course, you cannot determine the value without valuing it.
-Here are a few types of expert valuators: 1) an appraiser (determines the value of your home or any other real property that you may own), 2) a business valuation expert (determines the value of a business, 3) an accountant or a digital forensic expert (analyzes financial records), and 4) an actuarial (values pensions).
+As Colorado divides marital property equitably, not equally, it is important to be able to assert how much you believe the value of the real property is worth and why.
+Here are a few types of expert valuators: 1) an appraiser (determines the value of your home or any other real property that you may own), 2) a business valuation expert (determines the value of a business, 3) an accountant or a digital forensic expert (analyzes financial records), and 4) a professional to value pensions.
 Again, those are just a few examples, so it is important to consult with an attorney prior to hiring one.

 As mentioned above, a business valuation expert can determine the value of a business and because there is more than one way to value a business, it is important to determine which method is best for you.
 Business valuations may include analyzing the company’s capital structure, future earnings prospects, market value of its assets, liquidation value, etc. But no matter what method is used to value the business, it is important to remember what was explained above regarding documents that are required to be filed with the court.
 Colorado not only requires that you file a personal financial statement, but also requires that all business financial statements prepared during the last three fiscal years and any periodic financial statements from the last 2 years be filed as well.
 That filing requirement not only assists you with obtaining an accurate business valuation, but it also assists the court in making its decision as to what value it will actually assign to the business.

-Prior to filing for divorce is when you need to update your estate plan (a will or a trust) because if a divorce is already pending, you are essentially prohibited from doing so.
-Recall what is explained above under #2: once you file for divorce and the other patty is served with the required documents, an automatic injunction goes into effect and neither party is allowed to transfer, encumber, conceal, or in any way dispose of, without the consent of the other party or an order of the court, any marital property, except in the usual course of business or for the necessities of life.
+Recall what is explained above under #2: once you file for divorce and the other party is served with the required documents, an automatic injunction goes into effect and neither party is allowed to transfer, encumber, conceal, or in any way dispose of, without the consent of the other party or an order of the court, any marital property, except in the usual course of business or for the necessities of life.
 So, it is important to review your estate plan periodically, not only because of the automatic injunction, but also because throughout the years assets can be dissipated and accumulated and you need to account for both of those in your estate plan.
 Conversely, after a divorce, if a divorce settlement requires you to have life insurance on one another, requires you to sell a property, etc. then your estate plan needs to be updated to reflect those changes.

 Valuation of personal property, furniture, and household goods is based upon a current “fair market value”, meaning how much you could reasonably sell an item for at the present date.
 But keep in mind that items such as couches and televisions generally depreciate so are worth only a nominal amount if you’ve had them for a few years.
 Those types of items should generally be agreed upon outside of the courtroom so that you are not paying your attorney, experts, and mediators hundreds of dollars to divide up a $50 television and a $100 couch.
 However, items such as antiques, artwork, jewelry, guns, etc. are items that you would probably want to have valued by an expert and have your attorney involved in the process.
 If your spouse does not allow you to have access to those items so that you can value them, your attorney can file a motion to allow you to gain access.